Position Sizing Calculator

 Fixed Risk Percentage Method

 Our calculator implements the Fixed Risk Percentage method, which is favored by many professional traders because it focuses on the potential loss rather than the position size.
+The free sector balance optimizer works with any number of holdings and any set of target sector percentages.

 Key Advantages